 The right temperature: Temperature plays a crucial part to the overall success of your chiffon cake.
 Make sure your ingredients are all at room temperature, and yes, this includes the eggs.

 Equally important is the oven temperature.
 The right temperature is essential if we want our chiffon cake to rise to its maximal height.
-From my personal experience, the perfect oven temperature (in my oven) to bake a chiffon cake is 325° F (165°C).
+From my personal experience, the perfect oven temperature (in my oven) to bake any chiffon cake is 325° F (165°C).
 I would also like to mention that when I set my oven at the proper temperature, I will place my oven grates in the bottom third of the oven.

-Have you noticed that some chiffon pans have a set of three side legs?
+Have you noticed that some chiffon cake pans have a set of three side legs?
 These legs create space between the top of the cake and the surface of the cooling rack.
-After the cake is removed from the oven, invert the pan on a cooling rack and allow to cool down completely before removing the cake from the pan.
+After the cake is removed from the oven, invert the pan on a cooling rack and allow to cool down completely before removing the chiffon cake from the pan.

 The ingredients: By using cake flour and extra fine sugar (castor sugar), the texture of the final product is more refined.
 That being said, you can still get fantastic results with regular granulated sugar and/or all purpose flour.